welder-oliveira/pskyline/README.md

 **pdfSpatial**: pdf option for error in the coordinates (default = "normal")

+**manhattan**: TRUE if Manhattan distance should be applied.
+FALSE by default.

 ## Details
 The algorithm proceeds by computing the distances of each spatial object i to each reference point and these